 - Even if a plan offers gap coverage, not all drugs may be covered in the gap.
 Check with the plan first to see if your drugs would be covered in the gap.
 Note: If you get extra help paying your drug costs, you won't have a coverage gap.
 However, you will probably have to pay a small copayment or coinsurance amount.

 - Catastrophic coverage - Medicare drug plans provide special coverage if you have extremely high drug costs.
 This is called "catastrophic coverage."

-It assures that once you have paid no more than $4550* in 2010 for your covered drugs, you only pay a coinsurance amount (around 5% of the retail drug price) or a copayment (around $2.50 to $6.30 for each prescription, depending on your plan) for the rest of the calendar year.
+It assures that once you have paid $4,700 out-of-pocket for the year (2013) for your covered drugs, you only pay a small coinsurance amount or a copayment for the rest of the calendar year.

 When Can You Join, Switch, or Drop a Medicare Drug Plan?

 You can join, switch, or drop a Medicare Part D Drug Plan at these times: